 The Bluetooth module on the Bluefly is not like many other devices which connect to iOS.
-You can’t see the Bluefly as a bluetooth device in your iOSsettings menu.
+You don’t try to pair the Bluefly as a bluetooth device in your iOS settings menu.
 Instead, you just connect it directly from within the flyskyhy settings menu.
 Please check the instructions in this blog post, although note that you do not need to worry about the part about the WFE BLE Chat app. http://blueflyvario.blogspot.com.au/2016/02/ios-support.html.

 You should also look at the latest support information on the flyskyhy page here: https://flyskyhy.com/bluetooth-varios.html

 A few additional tips:

 - Restart iOS device, just to make sure that nothing else is using the bluetooth radio.

 - Restart the Bluefly.
 Is the blue light flashing?
 If so, go on to the next step.
 If not, follow these instructions to reset the Bluefly default settings: https://www.blueflyvario.com/knowledgebase/reset-hardware-settings/

 - In flyskyhy go to the apps settings menu.
 You need to swipe up near the bottom of the screen to bring up the settings.
 Select Vario|Model|BlueFlyVario then select the device.